RebuildRobotics/CombatBot_BeetleESP32C3_BLE-Android/README.md

   *****
   PRESETS:
   *****
-  - Basic presets can be changed from controller or from script below.
+  - Basic presets can be changed from controller or from script.
   - Presets will be saved into Eeprom when updated from controller.
   - Presets saved in Eeprom will be erased in upload if "Tools > Erase All Flash Before Sketch Upload" is enabled.